-Federal law requires U.S. employers have Safety Data Sheets, or SDS and MSDS, in the workplace for the specific chemicals they use.
-The purpose of SDS are to provide employees and emergency workers with detailed safety information and proper handling instructions.
+Federal law requires U.S. employers to have Safety Data Sheets, or SDS, in the workplace for the specific chemicals they use.
+The purpose of an SDS is to provide employees and emergency workers with detailed safety information and proper handling instructions.

-OSHA also requires secondary container labels when chemicals are diluted or transferred into a different container.
+OSHA also requires secondary container labels when chemicals are diluted and transferred into a different container.
 These labels must identify the chemical and appropriate hazard warnings.
-Preprinted labels for your secondary containers are available free of charge.
+Preprinted labels for your secondary containers may be available free of charge from specific product manufacturers.
 Learn More

 Two Ways to Find an SDS/MSDS:

-You will need the product name or HD Supply part number (found on your invoice or packing list).
+You will need the product name or HD Supply part number (found on your invoice or packing list) to complete the process.

 To find and print an SDS: